bodeolukolu/Qmatey/README.md

 # Introduction
 Qmatey is a quantitative metagenomic/microbiome profiling pipeline.
 Using the NCBI MegaBLAST, it implements a fast exact-matching algorithm for strain-level profiling.
-For species-level to phylum-level profiling, it implements exact-matching of consensus sequence that is unique to each taxa (e.g. at species-level, valid hits will match uniquely to each specific epitet; at genus-level, valid hits will match uniquely to each genus name).
+For species-level to phylum-level profiling, it implements exact-matching of consensus sequence that is unique to each taxa (e.g. at species-level, valid hits will match uniquely to each specific epiteth; at genus-level, valid hits will match uniquely to each genus name).

 ## Features
 * Exact-matching (and exact-matching of consensus) sequence.
-* User-friendly and fully automated: “walk-away” and “walk-through” mode
+* User-friendly and fully automated
+* User-defined parameters for strain- to phylum-level taxonomic identification and quantification.
 * Input data: whole genome shotgun sequencing (WGS), reduced representation sequencing (RRS/qRRS), and amplicon sequencing (e.g. 16S/ITS).
-* User-defined parameters for strain- to phylum-level taxonomic identification and quantification.
+* Generates and simulates metagenome profiling of mock/synthetic community (simulated library prep: complete/partial digest and random shearing of genomes).
 * Data compression and indexing (reads of all samples into single file) improves speed (avoids alignment of the same read hundreds to thousands of times).
 * speed optimization of parallelized MegaBLAST jobs.
 * Allows for various types of normalization (relative abundance).
-- minimize false positives, false negatives, and multiple testing problems
+- minimize false positives, false negatives, and multiple testing problems.
+* implements a novel "cross-taxon validation" method.
 - Eliminate samples with highly enriched zero-inflated data (typically due to technical issues)
 - correlation network bsaed on CCLasso (correlation inference for compositional data through least absolute shrinkage and selection operator)
 * QC-plots to evaluate the predictive accuracy of profiles.